neomedia6989/docs-2/docs/troubleshooting/client/index.md

 ## Video Playback Issues

 There are a few things you can try to fix these issues.
-First, you can [check your internet connection](https://docs.blackbeard.media/troubleshooting/#understanding-internet-speed-and-your-connection) to make sure it's strong enough to stream videos.
+First, you can [check your internet connection](/troubleshooting/#understanding-internet-speed-and-your-connection) to make sure it's strong enough to stream videos.
 If your internet is slow or weak, the video might not play smoothly.

-Another thing you can try is [adjusting the quality settings for the video](https://docs.blackbeard.media/clients/other/).
+Another thing you can try is [adjusting the quality settings for the video](/clients/other/).
 If the video is set to play at a really high quality, but your internet or device can't handle it, then you might need to lower the quality to make it work better.

-Finally, you can [optimize your network settings](https://docs.blackbeard.media/troubleshooting/#improving-video-streaming-by-changing-dns), which means adjusting the settings on your device or router to make sure that everything is working as well as it can.
+Finally, you can [optimize your network settings](/troubleshooting/#improving-video-streaming-by-changing-dns), which means adjusting the settings on your device or router to make sure that everything is working as well as it can.
 This can help videos play more smoothly and without any issues.

+???+ tip "Scan Missing Media Tool"

+    Our web portal features a tool called [Scan Missing Media](https://blackbeard.media/scan-media) that can help subscribers resolve various playback issues, such as receiving an error message stating "Cannot play media, ensure that the drive is mounted".
+These types of errors often occur when upgrading media files (e.g. from 720p to 1080p) and the Plex metadata becomes outdated.
+By running the [Scan Missing Media](https://blackbeard.media/scan-media) tool, subscribers can update the Plex metadata and typically resolve playback errors.

 ## Audio Playback Issues